 12. The museum also houses two of the world’s oldest surviving printing presses, which are 400 years old.
 You can see them in the photo below.
 The photo itself is not that great, but the devices that are its subject contributed greatly to the shape of the modern world.
 I was a little in awe of them.

 13. Back to Canada!
 I took the photo below while touring Quebec City in October.
-It is a view of the Château Laurier overlooking the old city quarter, known as “Old Quebec.”
+It is a view of the Château Frontenac overlooking the old city quarter, known as “Old Quebec.”

 14. I took the photo below while Neil and I were walking around the Mount Pleasant neighbourhood of Vancouver at the beginning of November.
 The weather was grey and beyond dismal, with the rain coming down in hard sheets.
 This mural provided me with a bright, cheerful interlude that was much needed at the time.